sharathvontari/Presentations/README.md

 ## ECLIPSE
 ##Presentation 1

-This repository contains the slides of my CSCI 5828 presentation 1 on ECLIPSE IDE.
+This repository contains the slides of our CSCI 5828 presentation 1 on ECLIPSE IDE.

 ####Table of Contents: